nextflow-io/training/docs/basic_training/modules.md

     }
     ```

-    Here we use a [pipe](https://www.nextflow.io/docs/latest/dsl2.html#pipes) which passed the output as a channel to the next process.
+    Here we use a [pipe](https://www.nextflow.io/docs/latest/dsl2.html#pipes) which passed the output as a channel to the next process without the need of applying `.out` to the process name.

 ## Workflow definition